Tappu Chesi Pappu Koodu: Plot

 Sivaji is an unemployed person who is in a dire need of money for his mother's medical treatment.
 Lying to his family that he is leaving for the United States, Sivaji arrives in Mumbai instead to find a job.
 However, he loses his luggage immediately after arriving in the city but finds Ramesh, his old friend who makes a living by cheating people.

 With no option left, Sivaji joins Ramesh in the cheating business to make easy money.
 Together with Pedda Koteswara Rao and Cheecha, the gang carries out a bank robbery.
 Planning to steal the entire share of the money, Cheecha anonymously informs the police about the robbery.
 She informs that it was Koteswara Rao who carried out the entire plan.
 Before being arrested, Koteswara Rao puts all the money in the locker of another bank and nobody has any idea about where the money is hidden.

-Meanwhile, a blind old couple, Zamindar Bhupati (also called Raju gaaru) and his wife are rich Telugus living in Mumbai.
+Meanwhile, a blind old couple, Zamindar Bhupati (also called Raju) and his wife are rich Telugus living in Mumbai.
 Their son and daughter-in-law are deceased and they lost their eyesight due to an accident.
 Their grandson Bujji is studying in the United States but they have not seen him in several years.
 The old couple takes the help of a paan seller to read any letters they receive.
 One day, they get a telegram.
 Because the paan seller cannot read English, they ask Ramesh to read out for them.
 While it is written that Bujji would visit Mumbai after six months, Ramesh senses an opportunity in it and tells them that Bujji would be arriving the following day.